jazzschmidt/git-bak/README.md

 # git-bak
+Simple almost-one-click Git backups.

 Fully backups and archives a Git repository in a tar ball.
-The backup archive is equipped with a convenient clone script.
+The backup archive is equipped with a convenient script to directly clone it with a single (double-)click or by calling it.

 ## Overview
 Output from `--help` argument: